-Schedule health is used to indicates the health of a project in terms of scheduling.
+Schedule health is used to indicate the health of a project in terms of scheduling.
 Project schedule health is indicated by the colored indicator in the project header.

 A project only has a schedule health indicator when the work plan is Active; it disappears when the work plan is completed or put On Hold.